 Medical Center telephone lines are available as a priority for medical and emergency purposes only.
 Receiving or making personal telephone calls should be minimized to avoid distraction, disturbance and noise to others.
 Personal cell phone ring tones should be turned off in patient care areas.
+Cell phones are not to be used in patient care areas for talking, texting or taking pictures, including no pictures of patients and/or residents.

-7.10 Computer, Internet and E-Mail Usage
+7.10 Cybersecurity, Computer, Internet and E-Mail Usage